Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Survey

 The doctor asks the patient questions about how the disease began and what symptoms dominated the clinic.
-So, if the disease began abruptly, with a rise in temperature, chills and a severe headache in the occipital region, then this will speak in favor of acute sphenoiditis.
+So, if the disease began abruptly, with a rise in temperature, chills and severe headache in the occipital region, then this will speak in favor of acute sphenoiditis.
 If the patient has already suffered from sphenoiditis more than once, but did not fully treat it, then this will indicate a chronic form of the disease.

 • pain in the back of the head or parietal part of the head;